SimpleDataLabsInc/ShippingReports/README.md

 *** Release notes for version: 1.1.3 ***

 releasing a job that can be configured for Development, Staging, or Production environments

+*** Release notes for version: 1.1.6 ***

+Configured pricing pipeline to run with a scheduled job in Production